Rehuankh: King's Acquaintance

-His title was "King's Acquaintance" and worked together with King's Acquaintance Nebankh under the leadership of treasurer Senebi.
+As "King's Acquaintance" he worked together with King's Acquaintance Senen and King's Acquaintance Nebankh under the leadership of treasurer Senebi.

 High Steward

-Later he might have become high steward.
-However, this attestation is weak.
+Towards the end of the Thirteenth Dynasty, he might have become high steward for a short period.
+However, this attestation is weak with only the same name being on the monument.

 Attestations

 At Wadi el-Hudi, Rehuankh is known from inscriptions.
 He appears on a stela as part of the staff of treasurer Senebi.
 As high steward he is known from a statue.

-Stela Berlin ÄM 7311
+Stela, Berlin ÄM 7311 | Memphis/Faiyum | along with King's Acquaintance Renseneb and Interior Overseer of the Inner Palace Seneb.
+This limestone round-topped stela derives from the MFR - 13th Dyn.
+Memphis-Faiyum Workshop 3.

-Stela Cairo CG 20104, 20147, 20614,
+Stela, Cairo CG 20104 | Abydos | King's Acquaintance Rehuankh, along with other people.
+A collection of finds from the Abydos North Cemetery.
+This limestone round-topped stela derives from Thebes - 13th Dyn.
+Theban Workshop 4.